 Toad lilies fill in an important gap in the shade garden, blooming when most other flowering plants are finished flowering.
-You can pair these plants with moisture and shade-loving foliage plants, like hostas and ferns; with annuals, like impatiens and coleus; or with flowering perennials for shade, like Indian Pink or columbine.
-Toad lilies fill a blooming gap in the shade garden when many ephemerals like bleeding heart have faded for the season.
-Be sure to plant toad lilies at the edge of the border, where you can admire the profuse but tiny flowers on one to three foot plants.
-Toad lilies also make attractive container specimens, although in colder regions they should over winter in the ground to for added protection to the roots and crowns.
+You can pair these plants with moisture and shade-loving foliage plants, such as hostas and ferns; with annuals, such as impatiens and coleus; or with flowering perennials for shade, such as Indian Pink or columbine.
+Toad lilies fill a blooming gap in the shade garden when many ephemerals such as bleeding heart have faded for the season.
+Be sure to plant toad lilies at the edge of the border, where you can admire the profuse but tiny flowers on 1- to 3-foot plants.
+Toad lilies also make attractive container specimens, although in colder regions they should overwinter in the ground for added protection to the roots and crowns.

 Toad Lily Planting and Care

 Toad lilies like part sun to full shade.
 The further south they grow, the more shade they require.
 The plants like consistent moisture but well-drained soil.
 They don’t like wet feet and will experience rot in standing water.

 Toad lilies don’t recover well from transplant shock, so plant them immediately if you’ve obtained them through mail order, and give them a permanent home in the shade garden.
 You can propagate your toad lilies via seed or division.
 The seed requires stratification, which you can accomplish by sowing them in pots outdoors in the fall.
 The freezing temperatures followed by a thaw send a signal to seeds that it's time to get growing.
 Germination, and usually flowering, occur the following season.

 Toad lilies don’t compete well with other plants, so keep their space weed-free.
 They don’t need fertilization, but a 3-inch layer of organic mulch will provide them a cool root run.